Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 - Download the ARpoise AR app from the http://arpoise.com/, which has links to both iOS and Android stores.
 (Notice the links to the brief list of ARpiose projects on that page - we will use them to learn how to use the ARpoise app.)

-- Install the app, and accept all permissions.
+- Install the app, and **accept all permissions!**

-- You might need to go into your Settings / Privacy / and allow ARpoise to use your location data.
+- You might need to go into your Settings/Privacy settings  and allow ARpoise to use your location data.

 .
 ### Viewing augments